aaditey932/Duke-Student-Advisor-Chatbot/README.md

 - **Multi-criteria scoring**: Relevance, clarity, accuracy, completeness
 - **Tool usage tracking**: Monitors which tools are used for responses
 - **Response quality metrics**: Automated scoring of chatbot performance

-## Live Deployment

-🚀 **Access the live application**: [Duke Student Advisor Chatbot](http://13.222.34.153:8501)

-The application is deployed on AWS EC2 with Streamlit serving the web interface.

 ## Limitations and Future Enhancements